 Amandeep holds a Bachelor’s of Science Degree in Electrical and Computer Engineering from George Mason University, and a Master’s Degree in Technical Management from The Johns Hopkins University.

 Janice Rohn is Vice President User Experience for Kyndi.
 With over 20 years in designing and leading user experience for global brands, Janice heads the development of a world-class user experience for Kyndi’s Explainable AI™ products.
 Janice began her technology career working as a researcher at Stanford University.
 She then joined Apple, where she co-authored the Macintosh Human Interface Guidelines and co-designed OS 7, QuickTime, the PowerBooks, and other products.
 Janice has been responsible for creating and launching hundreds of successful products and services, a number of which have won awards.

-Prior to joining Kyndi, Janice served as VP of User Experience at OpenX.
-Prior to that, she held senior user experience positions at a range of companies, including Wynyard Group, PubMatic and Velocify.
+Prior to joining Kyndi, Janice held VP User Experience positions at a range of companies, including AT&T, Experian, and several startups.
 In addition, she has served as an advisor to international design firms and user experience instructor.
 Janice is a Founding Board member and past President of the Usability Professionals’ Association, and is a recognized author and lecturer in the field of user experience.